-The School of Risk Management, Insurance, and Actuarial Science (SRM), a division of St. John’s University’s Peter J. Tobin College of Business is presently accepting applications for the 2014 Harold Jackson Scholarship for the study of Ocean Marine Insurance in England.
+The Maurice R. Greenberg School of Risk Management, Insurance and Actuarial Science (GSRM), part of The Peter J. Tobin College of Business at St. John’s University, is presently accepting applications for the 2022 Harold Jackson Scholarship for the study of ocean marine insurance in London, England.

 Established under the will of the late Harold Jackson, former President of Wm.
-H. McGee & Company, Inc., the scholarship consists of round trip transportation to London, lodging costs for a stay of up to four weeks, payment of tuition and fees for the course of study to be determined by the scholarship recipient, and a personal allowance for miscellaneous living expenses.
+H. McGee & Company, Inc., the scholarship consists of round-trip transportation to London, lodging costs for a stay of up to two weeks, payment of tuition and fees for the course of study to be determined by the scholarship recipient, and a personal allowance for miscellaneous living expenses.

-The scholarship is awarded on the basis of successful completion of the AMIM® 121 examination, prepared and graded by the The Institutes™ and a completed application and written report of not more than 1,000 words on the following three-part topic, submitted by May 29, 2014:
+The scholarship is awarded based on successful completion of the AMIM® 121 examination, prepared and graded by The Institutes™, and a completed application and written report of not more than 1,000 words on the following three-part topic, submitted by May 31, 2022:

-To obtain an application for the scholarship or for further information contact: Maureen Furlong Weber, Director of Marketing & Industry Relations, St. John’s University – School of Risk Management, 101 Astor Place, New York, NY 10003.
-Phone: (212) 277-5111.
-Email: [email protected]
+To obtain an application for the scholarship or for further information, contact Maureen Furlong Weber, Director, St. John’s University, Greenberg School of Risk Management, at 212-277-5111; [email protected].